-As a result of developments such as globalisation, the fusion of business and IT, the introduction of new technologies, novel business models, etcetera, enterprises are confronted with an increasing variety of options to deal with an ever faster changing environment.
-This results in a need for enterprises to be able to innovate, and to adapt themselves quickly to these changes in the environment, and a desire to pro-actively exploit these developments in an attempt to create new business opportunities.
+As a result of developments such as globalization, the fusion of business and IT, the introduction of new technologies, novel business models, etc., enterprises are confronted with an increasing variety of options to deal with an ever faster changing environment.
+This results in a need for enterprises to be able to innovate and to adapt themselves quickly to these changes in the environment, and a desire to proactively exploit these developments in an attempt to create new business opportunities.
 This puts a major challenge on the enterprise's management to make the right decisions at the right time.
-To accommodate management in their decisionmaking and governance tasks, a new instrument is needed.
+To accommodate management in their decision-making and governance tasks, a new instrument is needed.
 This need is stressed even more by the complexities of the challenges and their consequences, as well as the diversity of stakeholders and their concerns.

 The emerging instrument of enterprise architecture promises to provide management with insight and overview to harness complexity.
-Where classical approaches will handle problems one by one, enterprise architecture aims to deal with these issues in a coherent and integral fashion, while at the same time offering a medium to achieve a shared understanding and conceptualisation among all stakeholders involved and govern enterprise development based on this conceptualisation.
-As such, enterprise architecture plays a key role in the governance of organisations and their evolution.
+Where classical approaches will handle problems one by one, enterprise architecture aims to deal with these issues in a coherent and integral fashion, while at the same time offering a medium to achieve a shared understanding and conceptualization among all stakeholders involved and govern enterprise development based on this conceptualization.
+As such, enterprise architecture plays a key role in the governance of organizations and their evolution.
 In this book, we therefore treat enterprise architecting as being an integral part of the governance of an enterprise's change and transformation processes.

-Where the next Chapter aims to define the instrument of enterprise architecture, this Chapter aims to first provide an exploration of the motivations why enterprises turn to enterprise architecture as a means to find answers in their quest to meet modern day challenges.
-In doing so, we start with a brief exploration of the challenges (Section 2.2), which confront modern day enterprises.
-In Section 2.3, we then turn our attention to the stakeholders who have a stake in the enterprise and/or its development.
+Where the next chapter aims to define the instrument of enterprise architecture, this chapter aims to first provide an exploration of the motivations why enterprises turn to enterprise architecture as a means to find answers in their quest to meet modern day challenges.
+In doing so, we start with a brief exploration of the challenges (Sect.
+2.2), which confront modern day enterprises.
+In Sect.
+2.3, we then turn our attention to the stakeholders who have a stake in the enterprise and/or its development.
 By surveying the stakes and concerns of these stakeholders, we gain an understanding of the demands on enterprise architecture as a means of governing an enterprise's change and transformation processes.
-We then continue, in Section 2.4, with a discussion of traditional approaches for strategy execution and governance.
-Section 2.5 then assesses to what extend these traditional approaches do indeed provide answers to the challenges of enterprises, leading to several shortcomings which are to be remedied by the use of enterprise architecture.
-Before concluding this Chapter (Section 2.7), Section 2.6 summarises the requirements on enterprise architecture.
+We then continue, in Sect.
+2.4, with a discussion of traditional approaches for strategy execution and governance.
+Section 2.5 then assesses to what extend these traditional approaches do indeed provide answers to the challenges of enterprise architecture.
+Before concluding this chapter (Sect.
+2.7), Sect.
+2.6 summarizes the requirements on enterprise architecture.